Eagler-Archive/.github/MessageforMojang.md

 # Dear Mojang,

 I'm sure "Eaglercraft" is a project that is at the top of your DMCA list.
-We (the Eagler-Archive team) are well aware that Minecraft costs around $30.
+We (the EaglerStorage team) are well aware that Minecraft costs around $30.

 And the idea of Minecraft is that children or adults have fun on its platform, right?